frankMusacchia/Annocript/GUIDE/INTRO.md

 Default database is downloaded at:
   - ftp://ftp.ncbi.nih.gov/pub/mmdb/cdd/little_endian/Cdd_LE.tar.gz

-- Portrait measures the probability that a sequence is coding or non-coding.

 - Mapping of GO functional classification is shown using the best matches between SwissProt and TrEMBL.
 If UniRef is used, the GO terms are always taken associated to its result.
 GO terms can be also associated to Pfam Domains.
 To choose the association type (protein,domains or both) you can use the configuration file.
 The mapping of GO terms with UniProt identifiers is obtained using the file at:
   - ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping/idmapping_selected.tab.gz